mxayon/elephantsintheroom/README.md

 Elephants in the Room hopes to centralize a database of articles that may be difficult to discuss but important to humanity.

-By offering 3 categories of solutions: Communication, Culture and Connection, in which empathy is demonstrated or defined.
+Aside from Major Issues, ETR offers 3 categories of solution articles: Communication, Culture and Connection, in which empathy is demonstrated or defined.

 Elephants in the Room is not meant to filter news but as a platform to present and brainstorm for solutions.